mhmyu/mhmyu/README.md

-### Hi there 👋 i am yu, a freelancer.
+### Hi there 👋 i am a freelancer.

-- `🔥 I'm currently 😄` and build a landing page
-- 📖 I’m currently learning about **web development**, ...
-- 💡 I love languages, both human and computer languages.
+- i do freelance for living.
 - 📫 How to reach me: 🐦 [@mhmmyu](https://twitter.com/mhmmyu) & 📧 [email](mailto:mhmyu@pm.me)
 - 🔨 I’m currently design and develop **some personal project**
 - [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A4CCD5A)